YanzheL/mips_soft_cpu/README.md

 It contains a Soft-Core MIPS-32 CPU written by Verilog, and tested on Xilinx XC7A35T-1 CPG236C FPGA.

-I also provide a test assembly code [sin_mips](test/sin_mips.s), which calculates the sin value of the input from on-board buttons.
+An example assembly code [sin_mips](test/sin_mips.s) is provided for testing, which calculates the sin() value of the input from on-board buttons.

 #### Implemented instructions